anderssv/agile-deploy/README.txt

 * Run with daemon?
 JSW might have licence issues
 * Start/stop scripts
 * Recommended practices
-* Issues with clean up after run of deployer, some directories can not be deleted
 * Correct permissions on execute scripts

 Some of these parts should probably be in something